informjennifer/WashU-datarescue/how-to-start/track-1-advocacy-education.md

 #### <mark style="background-color:purple;">4.
 Create promotional text/images</mark>

 🚁**Summary:** In order to better communicate the importance of digital preservation of at-risk data, we need different ways to communicate complex or obscure ideas and situations.
-By creating different representations, we can reach audiences across age, areas of interests, and ways of learning.&#x20;
+By creating different representations, we can reach audiences across age, areas of interests, and ways of learning.
+Please also feel free to tag WashU Libraries if you post your materials on social media.&#x20;

 💁**Role:** Promoter